ChainFuse/packages/packages/ai-tools/README.md

 	// ... (anything else vercel)
 });

-// Continue using vercel ai as normal
+// Continue using vercel ai sdk as normal
 ```